 But Robbie and Rosanna Dick of Cromwell-based Central Wormworx felt their 80 million red ‘tiger’ worms weren’t doing enough just creating the castings from hundreds of tonnes of waste that comes in from local orchards and supermarkets (see NZ Lifestyle Block, August 2011), even though the product created sells for around $500 per cubic metre.

 When the Dicks talk about growing pumpkins and other vegetables for sale, it’s because they’ve been there and done it themselves, making a nice little profit on the side.

 But worm farming is the heart and soul of their business and they’re trying to spread the word as far as they can about the simplicity of the process as a recycling method.

-In the year since NZ Lifestyle Block magazine last spoke to the Dicks, Robbie says he’s seen plans develop for a new worm farm on a huge scale that would recycle much of Dunedin City’s rubbish.
+When NZ Lifestyle Block magazine last spoke to the Dicks, there was talk of a new worm farm on a huge scale that would recycle much of Dunedin City’s rubbish.

 “(They’re) looking at doing it inside a huge building; it’s in its early stages but I’ve been up to have a look three or four times and it’s quite exciting, it’s really going to take off.